Why People Suffer in Silence: Mental Health in the Church (Part 1 of 13)

 Faith communities are often the first place people turn when they are struggling, which means churches have real influence over whether a person feels safe enough to ask for help.
 If the church responds with judgment or oversimplified answers, people may withdraw or suffer alone.
 If the church responds with compassion and clarity, it can become a place where honesty is possible.

-How to reduce stigma
+How to reduce stigmas

-The best way to reduce stigma is to speak about mental health openly, respectfully, and often.
+The best way to reduce stigmas is to speak about mental health openly, respectfully, and often.
 Teaching, testimonies, leadership training, and partnerships with mental health professionals all help normalize the topic and replace myths with truth.
 Small changes in language matter too: seeing the person first and avoiding labels helps communicate dignity.

 What leaders should model